N.B. The following are my personal experiences of buying Hi-Fi as a customer over the years before making a business out of audio.

 My first foray into CD replay was a Pioneer PD9700 with its stable-platter mechanism.
-It was an above average player for the time and yet I remember a Hi-Fi dealer in Wolverhampton called Midland HiFi Studio explaining to me how, ‘Phillips have written a technical document explaining why the Stable-platter mechanism cannot work!’
+It was an above average player for the time and yet I remember a Hi-Fi dealer in Wolverhampton – called Midland HiFi Studio – explaining to me how, ‘Phillips have written a technical document explaining why the Stable-platter mechanism cannot work!’
 What nonsense… Apart from anything else, the Pioneer mechanisms are the only truly reliable ones I know of long-term.
 Synchronisation of drawer mechanism and speed of loading are superb.

-I felt that CD replay in general reproduced the very simple passages quite well until the music got slightly more complex and layered when the sound would become confused and far less natural than vinyl.
+I felt that CD replay in general reproduced the very simple passages quite well until the music got slightly more complex and layered and then the sound would become confused and far less natural than vinyl.
 The primary layer would be OK, each subsequent layer more ill-defined in space.
 Rather like an unregulated SE amp in complex passages when it runs out of power to properly drive many speakers for anything other than simple Jazz.

-Auditioning many other players, I found I preferred Delta Sigma designs which had a far more natural midrange to Multibit etc. The problem with Delta Sigma was that the timing was often poorer and bass rather thicker.
+Auditioning other CD player types, I found I preferred Delta Sigma designs which had a far more natural midrange to Multibit etc. The problem with Delta Sigma was that the timing was often poorer and bass rather thicker.
 E.g. Quad 67 which was a great player nonetheless.

-Midrange and vocal naturalness is what the ear recognises best, in my view, and so Delta-Sigma was a fair compromise of what was on offer at the time.
+Midrange and vocal naturalness is what the ear recognises best, in my view, and so Delta-Sigma was a fair compromise foe me of what was on offer at the time.

-A few years later the first Cambridge Dacmagic came out and it was a ‘Must Buy’ so I did.
+When the first Cambridge Dacmagic came out and it became a ‘Must Buy’ I did.
 The bass was somewhat overblown and thick and the mid and top slightly harder-sounding than the built-in Dac in the Pioneer PD-9700 – more ‘Hi-Fi ish’ to my mind.
 (It was good value to be fair.)
 I then began to realise that what many people, including ‘What Hi-Fi’, mean by ‘good bass’ is usually big, thick and overbearing to my tastes.

-Similar story for Optimus LX5 – ‘run to your local Maplins’ the reviewer Ken Kessler had said – but what a bland midband, average bass and rather rolled off top from the Linaeum tweeter – very nice tweeter tonally though.
+Similar story for Optimus LX5 – ‘run to your local Maplins’ the reviewer Ken Kessler had said – but what an average midband, average bass and rather rolled off top from the Linaeum tweeter – very nice tweeter tonally though.

 I then acquired two brilliantly musical mono-ed Leak Stereo 20’s with valve regulation mods by Glenn Croft.
 These would drive SD Acoustics SD1’s very nicely.

-There came a period when speakers would fascinate me most in a system; the different presentations they conveyed was amazing.
+There came a period when speakers would fascinate me most in a system; the different presentations they conveyed were amazing.
 Dahlquist DQ 10, Klipsch LaScala, Rogers LS5/8 (with homemade passive crossover), stacked Quad 57’s all sounded brilliant but were unaffordable at the time.
 Impulse H2 was also good but that inverted dome glass fibre Focal tweeter was seriously overrated IMO.
-The Rogers LS5/8 34mm silk dome was far superior.
+The Rogers LS5/8 34mm silk dome was more natural.

 So I started experimenting with open-baffle speakers in the early 80’s.
 Inspired by speaker designer friend Richard Moore.
-I designed a pair of 3 way open baffles based on a pair of original Triangle Comete E’s I had lying around on a small free-standing toilet-seat-sized baffle rolling off acoustically at about 400HZ (no extra crossover needed to top section as they were bass/mid drivers.)
-They had a lower section comprised of 2 x 10inch drivers (1 unit per side was a Wharfedale 10 inch DDRS) on H open baffles.
+I designed a pair of 3 way open baffles based on a pair of original Triangle Comete E’s I had lying around on a small free-standing toilet seat-sized baffle rolling off acoustically at about 400Hz (no extra crossover needed to the lower roll-off point as they were bass/mid drivers.)
+They had a lower section comprised of 2 x 10inch drivers (1 unit per side was a Wharfedale 10 inch DDRS) on ‘H’ open baffles.
 Top baffles were de-coupled from the bass section and had no sides.
 Sound was fast and transparent if not particularly deep.
 I loved the ‘speed’ of the cloth surrounds on the Triangle and Wharfedale drivers.
 I find foam surround bass drivers of 8 inches or more often time very averagely (as do SE amps in my opinion unless regulated).
 Rubber faster, pleated cloth surround fastest.
 With any speaker technology I like to play to its advantages.
-Open baffles rule in terms of bass transparency, delicasy and 3 dimensionality.
+Open baffles are the best in terms of bass transparency, delicacy and 3 dimensionality.
 Those are my 3 favourite qualities in a speaker.
 If you make a design all things to all men I feel you miss the magic of a particular technology.
-Avantgarde for me are guilty of this.
+Avantgarde for me are a little guilty of this.